 sender_unicast_FIFO_hi and sender_unicast_FIFO_lo: These fields together shall specify the 48-bit offset of the sender's FIFO available for the receipt of IP datagrams in the format specified by section 8.
-The offset of a sender's unicast FIFO shall not change, either except as the result of a bus reset, power reset or other circumstance, unless the new FIFO offset is advertised by an unsolicited ARP response datagram.
+The offset of a sender's unicast FIFO shall not change, except as the result of a power reset .